jaynamm/TIL/README.md

 # Today I Learned
-It is a repository that writes the contents of study every day.
+It's a repository that writes the contents of study every day.

 ### < contents >
 * daily note